avinashshenoy97/myquity/README.md

 The data was obtained from [AlphaVantage](https://www.alphavantage.co), a free API service that anybody can query once they sign up on their website and receive a free API key.

-Data from as far back as available on AlphaVantage was used, upto (and including) 23-03-2018, i.e, 23rd March 2018, to make train the model and make predictions.
+Data from as far back as available on AlphaVantage was used, upto (and including) 23-03-2018, i.e, 23rd March 2018, to train the model and make predictions.

-Missing data was replaced with average of the 2 data points on either side of the missing data point.
+Missing data was replaced with the average of the 2 data points on either side of the missing data point.
 Erroneous data, if any, was left as is in the hopes that the neural network would be robust enough and manage this by itself.

 ## TRAINING!